xmlFlow/docxToTEI/README.md

 > -<pb>: I think we can simplify it: #pb@n@facs# and take as default for facs "surface1" (most of the document have only one page).
 Thus "#pb@1r" would be <pb n="1r" facs="#surface1"/>.
 [[@all: should we also define "1r" as default for @n?
 Thus if we type "#pb" we get <pb n="1r" facs="#surface1"/>?]]

-:thinking:  When I talked with Manik there to get the zones information as in [google doc](https://docs.google.com/document/d/1vUsRn0wUryExGf8AOFbvqUCT9XFHZ6lWN3lNeouKSEU/edit#heading=h.2q9tj211wfsd).
+:thinking:  When I talked with Manik we also added a proposal to the zones under section Facsimiles  in [google doc](https://docs.google.com/document/d/1vUsRn0wUryExGf8AOFbvqUCT9XFHZ6lWN3lNeouKSEU/edit#heading=h.2q9tj211wfsd).
-The idea there is to work with  Word headers, to get the structure,For me technically both solutions possible.
-We can disucss what is easier for the researchers.

 > `<s>` how to mark the end of a sentence "SE#" or "#SE"?
 For #SB we would also need in some cases @xml:lang but the default option should be that there is no @.

 :thinking:  Changing the default place of # the  style will be a little tricky and can be error phone.
 What about that we support both #SB my sentence #SE and #SB{} for special cases.